-All exhibits must be left in place until Sunday.
-NO EXHIBITS WILL BE RELEASED WITHOUT THE EXPRESSED WRITTEN CONSENT OF THE FAIR BOARD.
-All exhibits (including animals) are released at 5:00 pm on Sunday.
-All barn decorations must be left in place until 4:30 p.m. on Sunday.
-All exhibits should be removed by 7:00 p.m. on Sunday from the exhibit buildings at which time the buildings will be closed.
+All exhibits must remain in place until Sunday.
+Exhibits will not be released without the written consent of the Fair Board.
+All exhibits, including animals, are released at 4:00 pm on Sunday, except for MAP animals going to slaughter, which are released from 1:00 pm to 3:00 pm.
+Barn decorations must remain in place until 3:15 p.m. on Sunday.
+Exhibits must be removed by 6:00 p.m. on Sunday from the exhibit buildings, after which the buildings will be closed.